Accelerating Auto-regressive Text-to-Image Generation with Training-free Speculative Jacobi Decoding: Related Work

 \textbf{Acceleration of language models.} Different from image generation, the auto-regressive paradigm prevails in language processing.
 A lot of works~\citep{zhou2024survey,devoto2024simple-kvcache,liu2024minicache-kvcache,liu2024scissorhands-kvcache,yang2024pyramidinfer-kvcache,deepseekv2-mla,zhang2024pyramidkv,fu2024moa,li2024evaluating} focus on compressing the models by weight pruning, activation sparsification, quantization, factorization, but the paradigm of token-by-token prediction remains unchanged.
 There are also works fine-tuning the auto-regressive models to predict multiple tokens in parallel with several decoding heads~\citep{gloeckle2024better-multi-token}.
 However, these works require more memory to load these additional heads in GPUs.
 The speculative sampling~\citep{leviathan2023fast-speculative,chen2023accelerating-speculative,li2024eagle,sun2024spectr} uses a small language model to assist the large language model in sequence generation.
 This model is trained on the same domain as the large model and is small enough for faster generation.
 It first generates a sequence with its own inference paradigm.
 Then, the large model verifies and samples only one prefix of this sequence to serve as part of the final output by executing a single forward pass.
 The verification phase is well-designed to guarantee that each sampled token theoretically satisfies the conditional probability parameterized by the large model.
-Jacobi decoding~\citep{song2021accelerating-jacobi,santilli2023accelerating-jacobi-translation,fu2024break-lookahead,kou2024cllms} allows the model to iteratively decode multiple tokens in fewer steps than the token counts with the deterministic greedy sampling but without auxiliary modules.
-In this work, we adapt the probabilistic verification of speculative sampling into Jacobi decoding, thereby advancing it into a probabilistic algorithm.
-Additionally, unlike existing speculative decoding methods, our method utilizes the intermediate results of Jacobi iterations as draft sequences without requiring any additional training.
+Jacobi decoding~\citep{song2021accelerating-jacobi,santilli2023accelerating-jacobi-translation} allows the model to iteratively decode multiple tokens in fewer steps than the token counts with the deterministic greedy sampling but without auxiliary modules.
+CLLM~\citep{kou2024cllms} fine-tunes the collected Jacobi trajectories into large language models for acceleration.
+Lookahead Decoding~\citep{fu2024break-lookahead} adapts training-free Jacobi decoding in large language models by using a pool of $n$-grams obtained via Jacobi iterations with greedy sampling.
+In this work, we directly adapt the probabilistic verification of speculative sampling into Jacobi decoding to advance it into a probabilistic algorithm without any additional auxiliary designs and training.